msnidal/attercop/README.md

 | Copy to Clipboard | `c`                         |
 | Reject            | `q` \| `Ctrl+C` \| `Ctrl+D` |

+### Direct Execution and Copy Mode

+Optionally, you can also include the `-X` or `--execute` flag to execute the command **immediately without confirmation**.
+Please approach with great caution!
+Although direct execution mode may be useful for certain workflows, it should nonetheless be approached carefully as you are asking attercop to execute arbitrary commands on your system **without any confirmation!** Attercop does its best to identify dangerous (removing files, curling inputs for execution, etc.) or privileged (sudo, su...) commands and will exit direct execution mode if identified as such, but it is important to note that this is not a guarantee of safety and it should nonetheless be used with great caution and care.
+If you are unsure, it is always recommended to use the default interactive mode.

+Direct copy mode with the `-c` or `--copy` flag similarly copies the output directly to your clipboard without confirmation.
+This is more lenient and will not exit if a dangerous command is identified, though it will print a warning to the console - please be careful when executing these commands!

+### Full Options

 For the full list of options, see `attercop --help`:

 ```
 $ attercop --help
-usage: attercop [-h] [-v] [-n NUM_PROMPTS] [-t TEMPERATURE] [-m MAX_TOKENS] [-M MODEL] [-K API_KEY] [-s SHELL] prompt
+usage: attercop [-h] [-v] [-X] [-c] [-n [1, 10]] [-t [0, 2]] [-m [1, 1024]] [-M MODEL] [-K API_KEY] [-s SHELL] prompt

 Generate a command or chain of shell commands from a natural language prompt.
-Once generated, you can cycle through commands with tab, accept a command with enter or y, copy to the clipboard with c, or
-quit with q.
+Once generated, you can cycle through commands with tab, accept a command with enter or y, copy to the clipboard with c, or quit with q.

 positional arguments:
   prompt                The English-language prompt to use for the GPT completion.

 options:
   -h, --help            show this help message and exit
-  -v, --verbose         Prefer verbose flags for the generated command, ie. `--help` instead of `-h`.
-Defaults to False, though it won't explicitly ask for short flags.
+  -v, --verbose         Explicitly prefer verbose flags for the generated command, ie. `--help` instead of `-h`.
+  -X, --execute         Execute the generated command immediately *without confirmation!* Attercop will do its best to identify dangerous or privileged commands and exit, but should nonetheless be used with great caution.
+Mutually exclusive with -c | --copy.
+  -c, --copy            Copy the generated command to the clipboard immediately, rather than prompting for user input.
+Mutually exclusive with -X | --execute.
-  -n NUM_PROMPTS, --num-prompts NUM_PROMPTS
+  -n [1, 10], --num-prompts [1, 10]
                         The maximum number of alternative prompts to generate.
 Defaults to 3.
-  -t TEMPERATURE, --temperature TEMPERATURE
+  -t [0, 2], --temperature [0, 2]
                         Higher values will result in more diverse completions, but lower values will generally result in more sensible ones.
 Defaults to 0.
-  -m MAX_TOKENS, --max-tokens MAX_TOKENS
+  -m [1, 1024], --max-tokens [1, 1024]
                         The maximum number of tokens to generate per prompt.
 Defaults to 100.
   -M MODEL, --model MODEL
                         The GPT model to use.
 Defaults to text-davinci-003, the latest and most powerful model generally available.
   -K API_KEY, --api-key API_KEY
                         Manually specify an OpenAI API key to use.
 If none provided, will default to the OPENAI_API_KEY environment variable.
   -s SHELL, --shell SHELL
-                        The shell to use for the generated command, ie. bash, zsh, fish...
-If none provided, will look for a SHELL environment variable if available, or otherwise default to bash.
+                        The shell to use for the generated command, ie. bash, zsh, fish, etc. If none provided, will look for a SHELL environment variable if available, or otherwise default to bash.
 ```

 ## What about other LLM providers?